 Ancheta Springs Ranch Conservation Easement and Restoration

 This project protects approximately 910 acres of valuable wildlife habitat on the Ancheta Springs Ranch in perpetuity by enabling the ranch owners to voluntarily put a conservation easement in place on the ranch.
 The ranch is located in the Mimbres River Watershed, about 21 miles east of Silver City.
 The conservation easement was implemented in 2014.
 Agreements between the Trustees, the landowners, and a restoration contractor were finalized in January 2018.
 Restoration actions started in mid-2018 and consisted of active stream restoration along portions of Ancheta Creek and other tributaries in the form of rock dams, low-stone structures, and native seeding.
-Field activities have been completed and a final report from the proponent is expected in early 2019.
+Field activities have been completed and a final report from the proponent is expected by the end of November 2019.

 Burro Cienaga Side Channel, Floodplain, and Low Terrace Restoration